grz0zrg/fsynth/README.md

 - Mid-range multi-core CPU (a dual core should be ok with the FAS, a beefy CPU is needed if you use more than one output channel)
 - Not necessary but a MIDI device such as a MIDI keyboard is recommended

-**Note on performances :** Fragment has excellent performances with a modern multi-core system and a browser such as Chrome, if you experience crackles or need advanced audio features, it is recommended that you use the external synthesis program (FAS) and the independent code editor, the things that may cause poor performances is generally due to the browser reflow (UI side)
+**Note on performances :** Fragment has excellent performances with a modern multi-core system and a browser such as Chrome, if you experience crackles or need advanced audio features, it is recommended that you use the sound server and the independent code editor, the things that may cause poor performances is generally due to the browser reflow (UI side)

+Fragment is able to do real-time distributed sound synthesis with the sound server for the more demanding, it support any number of machines over the wire and multicore support, this feature also need the fas_relay to work (see below)

 ## Features

 - Complete additive, spectral, granular synthesizer powered by WebAudio oscillators (work best in Chrome), a Wavetable (slow) OR a [C native audio server](https://github.com/grz0zrg/fas) (fastest)
 - Live coding/JIT compilation of shader code
 - Real-time, collaborative app.
+- Distributed sound synthesis, multi-machines/multi-core support (Fragment Audio Server with fas_relay)
 - Stereophonic or monaural
 - Polyphonic
 - Multitimbral